bhaskar2797/moodMovie-app/README.md

 # 🎬 MoodMovie - AI-Powered Mood-Based Movie Recommendations

 A beautiful React application that recommends movies based on your current mood.
-Built with modern web technologies and a dynamic, personalized recommendation engine.
+Vibe-coded in couple of days.. not perfect.

 ## ✨ Features